 The Super Bowl was not like it is today.
 There were not any commemorative football card sets, limited edition lithographs, pennants, and every other trinket imaginable for fans to collect.
 In fact, in comparison there is very little for standard collectors (re: collectors without limitless budgets) to acquire that would be contemporary to the actual game, and not a collectable made decades later as some sort of “throwback” piece.

-I am a fan of vintage photography, and this is one area where potential display pieces can be purchased at affordable prices (click here to see what’s available).
+to see what’s available).
 There are contemporary color prints of classic photographs–both signed and unsigned.
 Wire service photos can vary in price; from $50 and up for original Type I photos to just a few dollars for prints.

 Publications are another avenue in which affordable, vintage material is available.
 Sports Illustrated featured Joe Namath on two covers that pertained to Super Bowl III, including the ‘Super Hero, Super Joe‘ cover.
 Either magazine is often for sale in the $20-$30 range but at last check, there weren’t many available.
 Newspapers, though even more difficult to find, run about the same or a little higher, depending on quality.

 Fanatics.com offers some nice 1969 Jets and Namath autographed memorabilia as well as Namath replica jerseys.

 As with most themes in our hobby, quality pieces pertaining to early Super Bowl games can be collected in a variety of price ranges.
 The challenge is placed upon the collector to be creative and diligent in their searches.
 And isn’t that what makes it fun to begin with?